101: Student (Revenue)

 Section 100: Revenue (External) - Depositing & Recording

-The Oregon Administrative Rules applicable to higher education grant each institution authority to establish fees and charges for certain services and materials provided or coordinated by the institution (OAR 580-040-0010).
-These include fees charged to students that are supplemental to required fees as established by the Board of Higher Education and identified on the Student Fees webpage on the OSU Business Affairs website, and the Summer Session Fee Book.
-These fees are published each year by the Oregon University System.
+The OSU Standard 580-040-0010 grants Oregon State University the authority to establish fees and charges for certain services and materials provided or coordinated by the institution.
+These include fees charged to students that are supplemental to required fees as identified on the Student Fees webpage on the OSU Business Affairs website.

 Course fees are charged in association with a particular class along with the Tuition and Fee assessment.
 These fees are lab fees, field trip fees, or a materials fee.
 Continuing Education courses are also billed in this manner.
-Course fees can be found on the Registrars Office website.
+Course fees can be found in the Schedule of Classes as published by the Registrars Office.
 Using the OSU Fees Online system and the Course Fee Calculation Guidance, course fee proposals are created to submit to the OSU fee committee for approval.
 If approved, an associated Detail Code must be requested of Business Affairs to recognize the revenue from course fees.
 Also, the Schedule Desk within the Registrar’s Office must be contacted to attach the fee to the appropriate Course Reference Number (CRN).

 For other sundry charges appropriate to bill via the student's OSU A/R account, units must submit complete and accurate information to Business Affairs, including amounts, student ID numbers, names, and Detail Code.

-At OSU, other student fees not specifically identified in the OUS Academic Year Fee Book or the Summer Session Fee Book typically include course fees, special fees, fines, penalties, housing application fees, and late registration fees.
-Other information may also be found in the OSU General Catalog & Schedule of Classes or the online Fee Book.
+At OSU, other student fees typically include course fees, special fees, fines, penalties, housing application fees, and late registration fees.
+Additional information may also be found in the OSU General Catalog & Schedule of Classes or the online Course Fee Book.

 The amount due on a student's account becomes past due on the first of the month.
 The billed balance on the first of the month will be assessed interest at the rate of 1% per month, or 12% annually.

 Oregon State University accepts credit card payments for tuition and fees via eCheck.
 There is a $5.00 charge for payments up to $150.00 and a $40.00 charge for payments over $150.00 for bank processing.
 Credit card payments will not be accepted at the Cashier’s Office windows or over the telephone.
-For an explanation of the various methods for the payment of tuition and fees see the website Cashier’s Office – Students & Parents or under the section Tuition, Fees, and Payment in the OSU Schedule of Classes.
+For an explanation of the various methods for the payment of tuition and fees see Student Billing under Business Affairs or under the section Tuition, Fees, and Payment in the OSU Schedule of Classes.

 Parking on campus requires a permit or visitor pass for designated parking spaces.
-Specific information about the procedures related to parking fees and services can be found at the TAPS website: http://oregonstate.edu/facilities/transit_pkg/index_pkg.html
+Specific information about the procedures related to parking fees and services can be found at Parking Services.

 Housing and Dining Services receives income from students through housing contracts for residence hall room and meals, university-owned cooperative houses, and student family housing apartment rentals.
 All deposits are recorded through the Cashier's office and billings or refunds are handled through the accounts receivable process in Business Affairs.
 All revenue is deposited into the housing auxiliary operating funds.